sluongng/git-care/README.md

 - [ ] PostCommit hook to `prepush` (this should go with a serverside script that handle cleanup on prepush refs) `pre-push + pre-fetch` together achieve similar effect like Facebook's Eden Commit Cloud.
 - [ ] Documentation / Testing

+## Ackownledgements

+- Most of the works here were inspired by [Derrick Stolee's works](https://github.com/derrickstolee) in upstream git and [MSFT's Scalar](https://github.com/microsoft/scalar)

+- This script was wrote to improve the Developer Experience @ ${DAY_JOB}.
+An internal version of `git-care.sh` is mainained separately with little modifications.